chaos-mesh/website/docs/simulate-pod-chaos-on-kubernetes.md

 ## PodChaos introduction

 PodChaos is a fault type in Chaos Mesh.
-By creating a PodChaos experiment, you can simulate fault scenarios of the specified Pods or containers.Currently, PodChaos supports the following fault types:
+By creating a PodChaos experiment, you can simulate fault scenarios of the specified Pods or containers.
+Currently, PodChaos supports the following fault types:

 - Pod Failure: injects fault into a specified Pod to make the Pod unavailable for a period of time.
 - Pod Kill: kills a specified Pod.To ensure that the Pod can be successfully restarted, you need to configure ReplicaSet or similar mechanisms.